 “Vulnerability is about sharing our feelings and our experiences with people who have earned the right to hear them.
 Being vulnerable and open is mutual and an integral part of the trust-building process” (p.
 45).

 Trust plays a significant part of being vulnerable.
 In order to be vulnerable, we need to feel trust.
 Growth in relationships requires two people to open up and share with each other all of who they are, not just the good.
 This requires trust.
 Taking down the walls, and being vulnerable, opens us up to having beautiful and meaningful relationships — in and outside of work.

 “Nothing has transformed my life more than realizing that it’s a waste of time to evaluate my worthiness by weighing the reaction of the people in the stands” (p.
 56).

-I love, love, love this quote from the book.
+We love this quote from the book.
 Brené talks about how our culture holds people who are independent in high regard.
 But as many of us know from personal experiences, only doing things by yourself can be lonely and depressing.
-We need bravery to ask for support – and that means we need to be vulnerable.
+We need bravery to ask for support — and that means we need to be vulnerable.
 The quote above resonates because we’re all so focused on what people think of us.
-But Brené is right: the true friends in your life will support you and be there with you no matter what the outcome.
+But Brené is right: The true friends in your life will support you and be there with you no matter what the outcome.

 To learn how to create and measure engagement activities for your employees, check out the Limeade Engagement platform.